| Page 37 | Alexander Street

 ahorowitz [at] alexanderstreet [dot] com

-Environmental Studies in Video, Asian Film Online, and Veterinary Education in Video are available to customers worldwide via annual subscription or one-time purchase.
-For more information, or to request a trial or pricing information, email sales [at] alexanderstreet [dot] com.
+Nursing Assistant Education in Video and Nursing Assessment in Video are available to libraries worldwide via annual subscription or one-time purchase.
+No special setup or software is required—all you need is an Internet browser.
+For more information or to request a trial or price quote, email sales [at] alexanderstreet [dot] com

 ###